-- 7. The application must be accompanied by a draft order in Word format, and that draft must: - (a) specify the periods within which the defendant must: - (i) file an acknowledgement of service; - (ii) serve or file an admission; - (iii) file a defence; and - (b) set out any other directions sought by the claimant as to: - (i) the method of service; - (ii) the terms of any order sought giving permission to serve other documents out of the jurisdiction.
+- 7. The application must be accompanied by a draft order in Word format, and that draft must: - (i) specify the periods within which the defendant must: - (a) file an acknowledgement of service; - (b) serve or file an admission; - (c) file a defence; and - (ii) set out any other directions sought by the claimant as to: - (a) the method of service: - (b) the terms of any order sought giving permission to serve other documents out of the jurisdiction.